HumanSignal/label-studio/docs/source/guide/export.md

 - Uploaded files
 - Local files directory

-Label Studio stores local files in Project level structure.
+Label Studio stores uploaded files in Project level structure.
 Each project has it's own folder for files.

 You can use `label_studio_tools.core.utils.io.get_local_path` from label-studio-tools package to get task data - it will transform path or URL from task data to local path.
 In case of local path it will return full local path and download resource in case of using `download_resources` parameter.